 Despite progress in many areas, Thailand lags behind on coverage.
 For pensions and social health protection the coverage is close to universal making Thailand an example in the region.
 However, this is not the case for maternity protection, child or unemployment benefits where the levels of coverage are much lower.
 For example, data from 2017 show that less than 20% of families with children were covered by cash benefits and only 40% of women giving birth received maternity benefits.
-In terms of unemployment benefits only 43% of unemployed persons benefit from the unemployment insurance, while only 35% of persons with severe disabilities received a disability benefit.
+In terms of unemployment benefits only 43% of unemployed persons benefit from the unemployment insurance, while only 35% of persons with severe disabilities received a disability benefit.2 numbers for maternity coverage clearly show that the exclusion of women in informal working arraignments requires special attention.

 The ongoing expansion of coverage must remain a government priority with particular focus on families with children, those working in informal employment and women.
-The low numbers for maternity coverage clearly show that the exclusion of women in informal working arraignments requires special attention.
+The low

-&lt;sup>2 World Social Protection Report (2017)
+2 World Social Protection Report (2017)